Azure/azure-powershell/src/Aks/Aks/help/Start-AzAksDashboard.md

 ```

 ### -DisableBrowser
-Do not pop open a browser after establising the kubectl port-forward.
+Do not pop open a browser after establishing the kubectl port-forward.

 ```yaml
 Type: System.Management.Automation.SwitchParameter